scopeusc/scope-s18/lesson-1/lesson-1/README.md

 ## Part 2: Understanding the project structure

  - bin: Holds the `www` file, whose sole purpose is to actually run your application.
 Don't worry about this one.
- - node_modules: Contains the source code of everything you `yarn add` or `npm install`
+ - node_modules: Contains the source code of everything you  `npm install`
  - public: All of your static resources to be served are contained here
  - routes: All of your routing logic goes here (handling `POST`, `GET`, etc...)
  - views: Where your frontend views live.